geening/faith_comes_by_phone/README.md

 The application is essentially a 'mashup' of other services.
 So while the application is relatively simple, the setup will require creating a few accounts.

 #### Create a Few Accounts
 1) [Create a Twilio account](https://www.twilio.com/try-twilio) and buy a phone number ($1 per month).

 2) Use a service like [Forward](https://forwardhq.com/) (30 day trial) to connect your localhost to the outside world.

 3) [Request a Digital Bible Platform account](http://www.digitalbibleplatform.com/signup/).
 This may take 24 hours, so use the included key until you recieve your key by email.

 #### Configure the Accounts
 4) Configure your local app for you Twilio account by creating ``config/app_config.local.yml`` based on the example.
 (Add your Digital Bible Platform key when you receive it.)
   ```
   config/app_config.local.yml.example == becomes ==> config/app_config.local.yml
   ```

 5) Configure your new Twilio number's Request URL with the domain you chose in Forward HQ.
+(See Screenshot for paths)
   ![Twilio / ForwardHQ Setup](https://raw.githubusercontent.com/cornerstone-sf/faith_comes_by_phone/master/docs/config-twilio-number.png)

 #### Start the App
 6) Setup your database with the following command.
   ```
   rake db:setup
   ```
   **[NOTE]** We are using SQLite locally.
 Reset your data by simply deleting ``db/development.sqlite3`` and re-running ``rake db:setup``

 7) Start your server with the following command and visit [localhost:3000](localhost:3000/health).
   ```
   rails server
   ```
   **[NOTE]** There is no UI so you should just see 'ok'

 8) **Call your Twilio number to test!
 You should see activity in you local Rails server/log, and hear the Bible!**